evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 Furthermore, the Lotus Eletre S supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Lotus Eletre S.

-- **KEF Premium Audio system**: This system features 15 speakers and delivers a maximum output of 1380 watts.
+- **KEF Premium Audio system:**: This system features 15 speakers and delivers a maximum output of 1380 watts.
-- **KEF Reference Audio system**: This system features 23 speakers and delivers a maximum output of 2160 watts.
+- **KEF Reference Audio system:**: This system features 23 speakers and delivers a maximum output of 2160 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.